trozware/troznet/_posts/2016-03-12-learning-swift-for-loops.md

 As a dictionary is un-sorted, the order of the items may vary.

-If you want to loop through an array while also monitoring the index of each element, you can use `enumerate()`
+If you want to loop through an array while also monitoring the index of each element, you can use `enumerated()`

 {% highlight swift %}
 let arrayOfNames = [ "Andy", "Buzz", "Woody" ]
-for (index, element) in arrayOfNames.enumerate() {
+for (index, element) in arrayOfNames.enumerated() {
     print("The name at index \(index) is \(element)") }
 // prints: